 The Property Services Regulatory Authority (PSRA) maintains a list of licensed agents who have agreed to have their details on the register.
 Many of the listed agents have also signed up to the PSRA's Code of Practice.

 What to do

 - Only deal with reputable letting agents

 - Check the register maintained by the PSRA to see if the agent is licensed

 - Check to see if the letting agent is a member of a professional body such as the SCSI or IPAV.
-Membership of these bodies is usually publically displayed by the agent.
+Membership of these bodies is usually publicly displayed by the agent.

-- If you feel that a letting agent has acted unprofessionally or you they have discriminated against you can lodge an objection in the District Court to the renewal of the certificate of qualification
+- If you feel that a letting agent has acted unprofessionally, or you believe that they have discriminated against you can lodge an objection in the District Court to the renewal of the certificate of qualification

 - If you feel the letting agent has discriminated against you, it may be possible for you to refer a dispute to the Workplace Relations Commission.